LoulouLinck/basic-JS-app/README.md

 ## Credits

-[Flavicon](https://www.flaticon.com/free-icons/pokemon) was used for logo
+[Flavicon](https://www.flaticon.com/free-icons/pokemon) was used for logos

 <p align="right"><a href="#readme-top">back to top</a></p>